-This article applies to all users and customers using TeamViewer 15.17 (and newer) as well as macOS and Linux users in version 15.22. (and newer).
+This article applies to all Windows users using TeamViewer 15.17 (and newer) as well as macOS and Linux users in version 15.22. (and newer).

 This article provides a step-by-step guide to activate Two-factor authentication for connections (also known as TFA for connections).
 This feature enables you to allow or deny connections via push notifications on a mobile device.

 What is Two-factor authentication for connections?